Coherence, superposition, and L\"{o}wdin symmetric orthogonalization: Main Result: Equivalence of Maximally Resourceful States

-where \(S_{ij}=s\).
-The state given in Eq.~\eqref{MaxSupDdimPositive} is the maximal superposition state with \(s \in (\frac{1}{1-d}, 0]\) \cite{Senyasa2022Golden}.
-Extensions of the examples similar to the case we explicitly discussed for \(d=2\) in Eq.~\eqref{MaxSupD2Negative} are possible for \(d\)-dimensional systems.
+The state \(\ket{\Psi^{+}_{d}}\) given in Eq.~\eqref{MaxSupDdimPositive} is the maximal superposition state with \(s \in (\frac{1}{1-d}, 0]\) \cite{Senyasa2022Golden}.
+Extensions of the examples similar to the case we explicitly discussed for \(d=2,3\) are possible for \(d\)-dimensional systems.
 We refer the reader who wants to know more about the states with maximal superposition to Ref.~\cite{Senyasa2022Golden}.

 In essence, one of the main advantages of LSO is now manifest: namely, if one knows the form(s) of the maximally coherent states, then one can surely find out what form the states with maximal superposition are in by using LSO, and vice versa.
 In light of the above results, we can conclude that LSO not only preserves the structure and symmetry of the basis vectors as stated by Eq.~\eqref{LSO-min}, but also serves as a mirror facing the states with maximal coherence (superposition) and reflecting the states with maximal superposition (coherence).
+We believe that it is very valuable to bring such an alternative and simple solution to the problem, where orthogonalization methods other than LSO do not have such a special feature.